evodify/bioinformatic-pipelines/GATK-CNVs-calling/README.md

-# Snakemake RNA-Seq STAR mapping pipeline
+# Snakemake GATK Copy Number variant calling pipeline

 The pipeline is described in this [blog-post](https://evodify.com/gatk-cnv-snakemake/)